4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - forwards make animation last keyframe step styles remain even if it ends.
 - backwards is visa versa

+### animation-direction

+- It specifies the direction of the animation when it ends
+- alternate will run the animation states backwards.

+### animation-play-state

+- it allows us to make the animation paused or running.

 ## Responsive Design